bifurcationkit/BifurcationKitDocs.jl/docs/src/BifProblem.md

 as well as user defined functions for

 - plotting, `plotSolution`
-- recording (`recordFromSolution`) indicators about the solution when this one is too large to save at every step.
+- recording (`recordFromSolution`) indicators about the solution when this one is too large to be saved at every continuation step.

-> `BifurcationKit` is designed to be used in very limited memory environments (GPU) where you can barely hold the equilibrium and some of the eigen-elements of the jacobian.
-Thus, `BifurcationKit` does not record the equilibria unless stated, *i.e.* when `ContinuationPar.saveSolEveryStep > 0`

 ### Example